 Children are the most demanding group of students for martial arts instructors.
 We work with a whole team of teachers.
 The experience and ability to work with children is their main talent – while we also take care that there is always a black belt in every lesson.
-Head of our Bonsai team is Heero, who has been teaching martial arts for over 30 years in many different countries and is one of the founding members of Missing Link.
+Head of our Bonsai team is Sensei Tony Bolton, Chief Instructor in Manchester.
+He is supported by a team of instructors, educated after the Missing Link Bonsai Concept.

 £5 per person per lesson